hector-reyes-dev/hector-reyes-dev/README.md

 * As a Cool Person with Cats: [Instagram](https://www.instagram.com/hector___reyes/)

 ## 🐇 About me:
-I'm a Frontend Developer and UI & UX Designer who is passionate about technology, development, product design, and financials.
-I'm great at building and designing with JavaScript, ReactJS, CSS, and Figma.
+I'm a Frontend Developer and UI Designer who is passionate about technology, development, product design, and financials.
+I'm great at building and designing with JavaScript, ReactJS, Angular, TypeScript, CSS, and Figma.
 I've designed more than 60 digital products. 🏆

 🐱‍💻 I'm searching for new opportunities while building awesome personal projects.
-🥽 Now I'm learning React Native.
+🥽 Now I'm learning ThreeJS.
 🧩 Let's build something together.

 ## 🚀 Projects